-Round-headed Bush Clover is an erect to ascending, native perennial forb that grows 2 to 4 feet high on ridged stems that are usually un-branched below the inflorescence and the stem has many fine hairs.
+Round-headed Bush Clover is an erect to ascending, native perennial forb that grows 2 to 4 feet high on ridged stems that are usually un-branched below the inflorescence; the stem has many fine hairs.

 The leaves are alternate and like most clovers, are three parted, oval and point upward from short stalks.
 Leaves have slender pointed stipules at the base.
 Like the stem, the leaves are covered with dense appressed hairs, particularly the underside.
 Each leaflet also has a stalk with the terminal leaflet stalk the longest.
 The midrib of the leaflet extends beyond the leaf tip forming a sharp point.

-The inflorescence consists of a number of dense rounded cluster of flowers in the upper leaf axils.
+The inflorescence consists of a number of dense rounded clusters of flowers in the upper leaf axils.

-The flowers are small, 3/8 inch long, not stalked, 5-parted, and tightly fill the clusters.
-The flowers are cream color with a pinkish-purple throat.
+The CH flowers are bilaterally symmetrical, small, 3/8 inch long, not stalked, 5-parted, and tightly fill the clusters.
+The corollas are cream color with a pinkish-purple throat.
 Like most pea flowers the upper petal - the standard or banner petal - is the largest and has the coloration in the throat.
 Two petals form laterals that project forward and partially enclose the remaining two petals which form a keel.
 Within the keel are the reproductive parts.
-The outer calyx has 5 long linear light green pointed lobes, subtended by small bracts and all the outside of the calyx is covered with fine hair.
+The calyx has 5 long linear light green pointed lobes, subtended by small bracts and all the outside of the calyx is covered with fine hair.
+The CL flowers develop on the lower stem and are quite small, resembling flower buds.

 Habitat: Round-headed Bush Clover grows from a taproot with subsurface branching roots.
 It prefers sunny, drier locations with well drained soils such as sandy loam.
 Established plants are drought tolerant.
 As a legume the plant is nitrogen fixing.

 Names: The genus Lespedeza was named by Michaux as an honorary for the Spanish governor of Florida, c.1790, Vincente Manuel de Cespedes, but the name was misspelled when Michaux's Flora Boreali-Americana of 1802 was being prepared for printing.
 The species capitata means 'growing in a dense head' and refers to the flowers of this species.
 The author name for the plant classification - ‘Michx.’ is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, containing the description of this species).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.

 Comparisons: There are a number of bush-clovers but this one is unique with the dense rounded flower heads.
 The only other one found in Minnesota in the wild, L. leptostachya, has a spike of separated flowers.